Progressive Conservative Party of Newfoundland and Labrador: In the political wilderness (1949–1972)

-Moores era (1971 to 1979)
+Moores era (1971–1979)

 Moores led the Tories into the 1971 election.
-They won 21 seats in the House of Assembly, compared to 20 for the Liberals and one for the New Labrador Party.
-The balance of power rested with Tom Burgess, a former Liberal dissident who was the Labrador Party's lone MHA.
+They took 18 seats from the Liberals for a total of 21 seats in the House of Assembly; they had never won more than seven seats previously.
+The Liberals won 20 seats, leaving the balancee of power with the New Labrador Party's one MHA, Tom Burgess, a former Liberal dissident.
 Burgess decided to support the Conservatives, allowing Moores to form government by one seat.
 Smallwood resigned as premier on 18 January 1972, and Moores was sworn in as the second Premier of Newfoundland.

 However, when Moores reneged on a promise to name Burgess to cabinet, Burgess defected back to the Liberals.
 Conservative MHA Hugh Shea crossed the floor to the Liberals just days after Moores was sworn in.
 Just hours after the new House met, Moores realized he was in no position to govern.
 He asked Lieutenant Governor Ewart Harnum to dissolve the legislature and call another election.
-In the March election, Moores led his party to a decisive victory, taking 33 seats and 61 percent of the vote.
-The once-dominant Liberals, now led by Roberts (who had ousted Smallwood as leader two months earlier), won nine seats and 37 percent of the popular vote.
+In the March election, Moores led his party to a decisive victory, taking 33 seats and 61% of the vote.
+The once-dominant Liberals, now led by Roberts (who had ousted Smallwood as leader two months earlier), won nine seats and 37% of the popular vote.
 Moores was reelected to a second term on 16 September 1975.
-The number of districts in the province had increased to 52, and the Progressive Conservatives won 30 seats and 46 percent of the popular vote.
+The number of districts in the province had increased to 52, and the Progressive Conservatives won 30 seats and 46% of the popular vote.

 Moores promised that his administration would make government more democratic and accountable, which was in contrast to Smallwood's domineering leadership style.
 The new Progressive Conservative government vowed to promote rural development and take greater control of the province's natural resources, it also distanced itself from the Liberal Party's resettlement plans, and industrialization policies.

 The Moores government was successful in bringing about democratic reforms.
 His government brought in daily question period, which was common in most legislative assemblies in Canada but was non-existent in Newfoundland.
 The government also passed the Conflict of Interest Act in 1973, which was the first legislation of its kind in Canada.
 The act required elected officials and senior civil servants to make public any investments or relationships that could influence the performance of their official duties.
 It also forbade MHAs from voting or speaking on issues where a conflict of interest could exist.
 While Smallwood had treated his cabinet as an extension of his authority, Moores gave his ministers more independence and greater control over their departments.
 The government created a planning and priorities committee of senior ministers, who would discuss and create policy on resource development, government services, and social programs.
 In 1975, an independent and non-partisan provincial ombudsman was created.
 His role was to investigate complaints from citizens who felt they were unfairly treated by government departments or agencies.